diku-dk/libhip/README.md

 We obtain an explicit surface representation of all the bones using a semi-automated approach implemented in the [3D slicer software package](https://www.slicer.org).
 The bone contours and the existing gaps in the inter-bone cavities are verified by our senior [consultant radiologist](https://research.regionh.dk/rigshospitalet/en/persons/michael-bachmann-nielsen(87d575e5-755e-4182-b94d-75776981fc21)/publications.html).

 The region of interest in these models include the sacrum bone, the paired hip bones, and the paired femur bones.
-These label masks can be found in the [segmentation_labelmap](https://github.com/diku-dk/libhip/tree/main/models/segmentation_labelmap) folder for each subject.
+These segmentation masks can be found in the [segmentation_labelmap](https://github.com/diku-dk/libhip/tree/main/models/segmentation_labelmap) folder for each subject.

 <p align="center">
 <img width="700" alt="Screenshot 2022-04-28 at 10 50 05" src="https://user-images.githubusercontent.com/45920627/168824937-d35f5aa8-21a9-4cd1-9ee0-7f02f6d4ec70.png">